 3rd Brigade – 2nd Division – 2nd Army Corps

 stood here on the afternoon of July 3rd 1863

-From an iron sign on the south side of the Copse of Trees:
+From the iron sign on the south side of the Copse of Trees

 Nineteenth Massachusetts Volunteer Infantry

 The position of this regiment in line of battle was 119 yards S.S.E. and is represented by its monument.

 The 19th Massachusetts and 42d New York Regiments were the first troops to attack Pickett’s Division in flank.

 “Passing at this time Colonel Devereux, commanding the 19th Massachusetts Volunteers, anxious to be in the right place, appled to me for permission to move his regiment to the right and to the front where the line had been broken.” – Hancock’s official report.

 See more on the 19th Massachusetts Volunteer Infantry Regiment in the Civil War.